faisalramzan3725/w2v_model_for_cso_classifier/README.md

 # w2v_model_for_cso_classifier
 # 🧠 CSO Concept Embedding Workflow Pipeline

-This project leverages the [Computer Science Ontology (CSO)](https://cso.kmi.open.ac.uk/) to process academic paper metadata, identify key research topics, and generate word embeddings using Word2Vec for semantic analysis and downstream NLP tasks.
+This project leverages the [Computer Science Ontology (CSO)](https://cso.kmi.open.ac.uk/) to process academic paper metadata, identify key research topics, and generate word embeddings using **Word2Vec** for semantic analysis and downstream NLP tasks.

 ---

 ## ✨ Diagram

-**Figure 1:** Workflow diagram illustrating the five‑step pipeline for creating computer science concept embeddings using CSO (Computer Science Ontology) and a paper dataset (e.g., Semantic Scholar).
-The process flows from data preprocessing through concept matching to embedding model training and downstream applications.
+**Figure 1:** Workflow diagram illustrating the pipeline for creating computer science concept embeddings using CSO and a paper dataset.
+The process flows from CSO concept extraction and dataset construction through concept matching to embedding model training, caching, and downstream applications.

 ![image](https://github.com/user-attachments/assets/7a6c8e44-e510-4106-8a31-e24c555ec5a8)

 ---

-## 🚀 Workflow steps / Pseudo code:
+## 🚀 Workflow steps / Pseudo code

 ### Step 1: Download and Preprocess CSO Concepts

-1.1 Download the latest CSO ontology `.ttl` (Turtle) file, which contains structured computer science concepts: <https://cso.kmi.open.ac.uk/downloads>
+1.1 Download the latest CSO ontology **.ttl** (Turtle) file containing structured computer science concepts: <https://cso.kmi.open.ac.uk/downloads>
 1.2 Extract all concept labels using an RDF parser (e.g., **rdflib** in Python).
 1.3 Preprocess the concept labels:
 - Convert to lowercase
 - Remove extra spaces or special characters
-- Keep multi‑word terms as‑is (e.g., `computer science`)
+- Keep multi‑word terms as‑is (e.g., "computer science")

+### Step 2: Download Paper Dataset

+2.1 Run `notebooks/dataset_construction.ipynb` to download and process the dataset, filtering for **English** texts only.
+(This can take time.)
+- The downloaded dataset is stored in the `paper_dataset/` folder.

-### Step 2: Concept Matching and Replacing
+### Step 3: Concept Matching and Replacing

-2.1 Use CSO concepts as search terms.
+3.1 From `cso_label/cso.csv` (extracted CSO concepts), treat CSO concepts as search terms.
-2.2 For each paper (**title + abstract**), search for exact matches of CSO concepts.
+3.2 For each paper **partition** (title + abstract), search for **exact** matches of CSO concepts.
-2.3 If a match is found:
+3.3 If a match is found:
-- Replace the matched phrase with an underscore‑separated version (e.g., `computer science` → `computer_science`)
+- Replace the matched phrase with an **underscore‑separated** version (e.g., `"computer science" → "computer_science"`).
-- **Note:** This keeps multi‑word terms as a single token for training
+- This keeps multi‑word terms as a **single token** for training.

-**Example CSO Concepts:**
-`["computer science", "web", "information retrieval", "large language models"]`
+**Example CSO Concepts**: `["computer science", "web", "information retrieval", "large language models"]`

 - **Original Abstract:**
-  _"...recent advances in computer science and large language models have improved web search..."_
+  `...recent advances in computer science and large language models have improved web search...`
 - **After Replacement:**
-  _"...recent advances in computer_science and large_language_models have improved web search..."_
+  `...recent advances in computer_science and large_language_models have improved web search...`

-### Step 3: Train Embedding Model
+### Step 4: Train W2V Embedding Model

+- Split the dataset into an equal number of **partitions** and save them in `paper_dataset/`.
+- Clean and process text; build **bigrams** and **trigrams** for more stable phrases.
-3.1 Use the cleaned and processed paper dataset to train a **Word2Vec** model using **gensim**’s latest implementation.
+- Train a **Word2Vec** model using Gensim’s latest implementation.
-3.2 The model learns vector embeddings where similar scientific terms are close in vector space.

-### Step 4: Load Updated CSO Concepts

-Refresh/extend your CSO vocabulary (e.g., newer CSO release) before linking to model tokens.
+- Save the model (e.g., `models/264M_model.bin`).
+Training uses **checkpoint techniques** so that failures resume without starting from scratch.

-### Step 5: Extend Word2Vec Model Vocabulary
+### Step 5: Cached Model Generation

-5.1 For each word in the model vocabulary: retrieve semantically similar terms using `most_similar()` with a similarity threshold.
+5.1 For each **word** in the model vocabulary:
+- Retrieve semantically similar terms with `most_similar()` (apply a similarity threshold).
-5.2 Compare retrieved terms against CSO concepts using **Levenshtein** similarity (via **rapidfuzz**).
+5.2 Compare retrieved terms against CSO concepts using **Levenshtein similarity** (via **rapidfuzz**).
-5.3 If similarity exceeds a threshold: link the word to relevant CSO concepts and cache the result to avoid recomputation.
+5.3 If similarity exceeds a threshold:
+- Link the word to relevant CSO concepts.
+- **Cache** the result to avoid recomputation.
-5.4 Save the final cached model with all matched terms.
+5.4 Save the final cached model with all matched terms (e.g., `cache/cached-token-to-cso-combined.json`).

 ### Step 6: Topic Modeling or Downstream Tasks

-6.1 The final trained Word2Vec model can be used for a range of downstream applications:
+6.1 The final trained Word2Vec model can be used for:
 - Topic modeling
 - Semantic clustering
 - Recommendation systems
 - Query expansion, etc.

 ---